envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 # Compiling C++ to .wasm files using the SDK

-The SDK has dependencies on specific versions of emscription and the protobuf library, therefor use of a Docker image is recomended.
+The SDK has dependencies on specific versions of emscription and the protobuf library, therefor use of a Docker image is recommended.

 ## Dependencies for building WASM modules: